sigworld/anvil-explorer/README.md

   -d '{"address":"0x5Fb...aa3","label":"Token","artifact":{"abi":[...]}}'
 ```

-You can also point the explorer at your own service.
-Configure the endpoint URL on the **ABIs** page or set `VITE_ABI_API_URL` at build time.
-Toggle polling on or off with the pill switch in the section header.
+The explorer can also point at a custom service.
+The endpoint URL is configurable on the **ABIs** page or via `VITE_ABI_API_URL` at build time.
+Polling can be toggled on or off with the pill switch in the section header.
 See [API.md](./API.md) for the full endpoint spec.

 ### Manual upload

-As a fallback, you can paste an ABI directly from the **ABIs** page, a **contract address** page, or a **transaction** page.
+As a fallback, ABIs can be pasted directly from the **ABIs** page, a **contract address** page, or a **transaction** page.
 Accepts a raw ABI JSON array or a full Forge artifact JSON.
-You can also attach a human-readable **label** so the UI shows a contract name instead of just the address.
+A human-readable **label** can also be attached so the UI shows a contract name instead of just the address.

 ### What gets decoded